muqsitmalik/Agile/README.md

 The Scrum board typically consists of three main columns: To Do, In Progress, and Done.
 The board is a valuable tool during the Sprint Review, demonstrating the work completed during the sprint.

+## Attributes of Scrum Team
+- Small
+- Self-Sufficient and Cross-functional
+- Autonomous and Self-Organizing

 ## Scrum Master Role
 - **Facilitates Scrum events:** Leads key Scrum events, including Sprint Planning, Daily Scrum, Sprint Review, and Sprint Retrospective.
 - **Serves as a Servant-Leader:** Supports the Scrum Team, removes impediments, and actively facilitates team success.